CivicActions/ssp-toolkit/docs/controls/PS.md

 ##### CivicActions

-The Director of Human Resources is responsible for determining and enforcing sanctions for failing to comply with established information security policies and procedures.
+CivicActions Security and/or the Director of Human Resources is responsible for determining and enforcing sanctions for failing to comply with established information security policies and procedures.
 Coaching may be considered prior to sanctions.
 Sanctions may include but are not limited to written warnings, reduction in system access, demotion, or termination.

 #### b